prometheus/docs/content/docs/practices/rules.md

 makes it easier to interpret the meaning of a rule at a glance.
 It also avoids mistakes by making incorrect or meaningless calculations stand out.

-This page documents how to correctly do aggregation and suggests a naming convention.
+This page documents proper naming conventions and aggregation for recording rules.

-## Naming and aggregation
+## Naming

-Recording rules should be of the general form `level:metric:operations`.
+* Recording rules should be of the general form `level:metric:operations`.
-`level` represents the aggregation level and labels of the rule output.
+* `level` represents the aggregation level and labels of the rule output.
-`metric` is the metric name and should be unchanged other than stripping `_total` off counters when using `rate()` or `irate()`. `operations` is a list of operations that were applied to the metric, newest operation first.
+* `metric` is the metric name and should be unchanged other than stripping.
+* `_total` off counters when using `rate()` or `irate()`.
+* `operations` is a list of operations that were applied to the metric, newest operation first.

 Keeping the metric name unchanged makes it easy to know what a metric is and easy to find in the codebase.